okamotoyuki/jirest/README.md

     $ jirest edit [KEYWORD]
     ```

-- Revert a request template for a Jira REST API back to the default.
+- Revert a request template back to the default.

     ```
     $ jirest revert [KEYWORD]